yiisoft/yii-api/docs/guide/resources.md

 ## Fields <span id="fields"></span>

 When including a resource in a RESTful API response, the resource needs to be serialized into a string.
 Yii breaks this process into two steps.
-First, the resource is converted into an array by [[Yiisoft\Rest\Serializer]].
+First, the resource is converted into an array by [[Yiisoft\Yii\Rest\Serializer]].
 Second, the array is serialized into a string in a requested format (e.g. JSON, XML) by [[yii\web\ResponseFormatterInterface|response formatters]].
 The first step is what you should mainly focus when developing a resource class.